 Coronavirus (COVID-19) and your visit to Rouge National Urban Park

-Parks Canada will re-evaluate the temporary closure on an ongoing basis and keep you updated as more information becomes available.
-Please check the Parks Canada national information portal dedicated to COVID-19 for updates.
+Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Current situation in Rouge National Urban Park